josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_exports.md

 @export_range(-10, 20, 0.2) var k: float
 ```

-The limits can be made to affect only the slider if you add the hints "or_less"
+The limits can be made to affect only the slider if you add the hints `"or_less"`
-and/or "or_greater".
+and/or `"or_greater"`.
 If either these hints are used, it will be possible for
 the user to enter any value or drag the value with the mouse when not using
 the slider, even if outside the specified range.